Apple steps up its effort to emphasize its economic impact | New Country 923

 Such “spillover” effects are widely recognized, although economists sometimes spar over their magnitude.
 But for a company to claim credit for all or most of the jobs in a particular industry is a stretch, Swonk said.
 The vast majority of app developers, for example, also produce apps for Android phones from Samsung and other manufacturers.

-The Public Policy Institute, for instance, only found 1.7 million jobs in the entire “app economy” — and 1.35 million of those were associated with Android apps.
+The Public Policy Institute only found 1.7 million jobs in the entire “app economy” — and 1.35 million of those were associated with Android apps.
 Most of those overlap with the jobs linked to Apple.

 Rugaber reported from Washington.